Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-cosmos/spring-cloud-azure-cosmos-sample/README.md

 # Using Servicebus Queue and Topic With Spring Integration

-This guide walks you through the process of accessing Azure cosmos with CosmosClient.
+This guide walks you through the process of accessing Azure CosmosDB with cosmosClient.

 ## What You Will build
-You will build an application that use Azure Servicebus Queues and Topics to send and receive messages withs [Spring Integration](https://spring.io/projects/spring-integration) APIs.
+You will build an application that read and write data with Azure CosmosDB using cosmosClient.

 ## What You Need